THE PAKGHAN SERIES, DAY 15 – 17

 SNUFF & CHAPLI

 Being a tribal city, Peshawar has a unique way of consuming some products.
 This includes snuff, a form of ground tobacco mixed with ash and water to form a type of resin.
-I was shocked at the response of some locals when I said I wanted to try some so eventually decided against it.
+I was shocked at the response of some locals when I said I wanted to try some, so I eventually decided against it.

-Chapli is a very popular form of kebab but fried.
+Chapli is a very popular form of kebab, but fried.
 I’ll stick to the BBQ kebab!

 GYPSY CAMP